How to Write a Conference Paper: A Guide for PhD Students

 Once your abstract has been accepted by the conference committee, start planning your paper.
 Begin by outlining the main points you want to cover and the structure of your paper.
 This will help you stay focused and ensure that your paper flows logically.
 Remember to keep your paper concise and to the point, as you will likely have a limited time slot for the presentation.

-3. Write your Paper and Think About Relevant Data and Visuals to Include
+3. Write Your Paper and Think About Relevant Data and Visuals to Include

-4. Practise Your Presentation
+4. Practise Your Conference Paper Presentation

 5. Review and Edit